TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/07_lesson/lab.md

     * print the board out

 ###Extra Credit:
-Create a variable size board.
-So instead of 3 by 3, create a way for the user specify the size of the board they want to play with.
+Create a variable-sized board.
+So instead of a classic 3 x 3 board, create a way for the user specify the size of the board they want to play with.